-I’m a Jekyll fan boy and I have been tracking their progress for a few years now and as newer options emerge on the market, the better they seem to get.
+I love tools and services that can make my life much simpler.
+Jekyll is one of these and I’ve been fan boy for a few years now and as newer options emerge on the market, the better they seem to get.
 At least for me, they do!

 As Jekyll say, it’s: